mohitpai/journey-optimizer.en/help/using/messages/create-sms.md

 >abstract="Add your text message and start personalizing it with the Expression editor."

 Use [!DNL Journey Optimizer] to send text messages to your customers on their mobile devices.
 You can create, personalize, and preview messages in text format from the SMS editor.

+>[!NOTE]
+>
+>In accordance with the industry standards and regulations, all SMS marketing messages must contain a way for the recipients to easily unsubscribe.
+To do this, SMS recipients can reply with opt-in and opt-out keywords.
+[Learn how to manage opt-out](../privacy/opt-out.md#sms-opt-out-management-sms-opt-out-management)

 SMS deliveries can be created: